redpanda-data/connect/website/docs/components/inputs/csv.md

 ### `paths`

 A list of file paths to read from.
 Each file will be read sequentially until the list is exhausted, at which point the input will close.
-Glob patterns are supported in order to import a range of files.
+Glob patterns are supported.

 Type: `array`